HubSpot/hubspot-cms-vscode/README.md

 ## Features
 ### __HubL Snippets__
 All HubL supported tags, filters, expression tests and functions have auto-complete snippts.
 Expression tests are access by typing the test name along, filters are accessed with `|` and fucntions/tags are acccessed with `~`.
 All snippets include descriptions and parameter details.
 You up/down arrow to navigate the IntelliSense and hit enter to execute a snippet.
-Snippet completed HubL statements will auto-highlight avaiable parameters, which can be tabbed through.
+Snippet completed HubL statements will auto-highlight avaiable parameters, which can be tabbed through (`${parameter}`).

 ![Parameters](https://cdn2.hubspot.net/hubfs/2359872/IMPORTANT/DONOTDELETE/hubl-language-extension/details.png)
 __HubL Tags__ produce entire HubL tag statements with available parameters.
 Ex `~he` > Enter produces: